pypa/packaging.python.org/source/tutorials/packaging-projects.rst

     python3 -m pip install --index-url https://test.pypi.org/simple/ example_pkg

-.. note:: If you used a different package name in the preview step, replace ``example_pkg`` in the command above with your package name.
+.. note:: If you used a different package name in the previous step, replace ``example_pkg`` in the command above with your package name.

 pip should install the package from Test PyPI and the output should look